ronnyhota/Oscar-Leading-Actress-API/README.md

 The app is built with **FastAPI**, which is a tool that helps create simple web services in Python.
 Here's what happens:

-1. You ask for an actress's name (like "Emma Stone")
+1. You ask for an actress's name that you think may have won the Academy Award for Best Actress between the years 2010-2025 (like "Emma Stone").
 2. The app looks it up in a list
 3. The app sends you back the movie title and year
 4. Done!